lindseytwilson/Project-1/README.md

 | Web3      | No                  | 10.0.0.4                      |
 | ELK Server| No                  | 10.0.0.4                      |

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because is is flexible, agentless, and efficient.
+Ansible allows you to arrange an entire application environment no matter where it is deployed and it can also be customized based on your needs.
+You also don't need to set up a separate management structure, and you don't need to install any extra software.
+Lastly, no custom code is needed to automate the systems.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
+- Specify the elk machines and RedAdmin user
+()
+- Install: docker.io, python3-pip, docker
+()
-- ...
+- Increase system memory
+()
+- Launch the docker elk container with the following exposed ports: 5601, 9200, 5044 ()

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.